fixerAPI/fixer/README.md

 docker-compose run web rake db:migrate rates:load
 ```

-In development, access the API at
+Now you can access the API at

 ```
 http://localhost:8080